Altronxs/MAKFR/README.md

 Made for local development.
 Keep secret keys out of version control.

-If you need any help with environment setup or authentication (env vars, Firebase, API keys) please contact @altronxs — they can provide the required credentials and guidance.
+If you need any help with environment setup or authentication (env vars, Firebase, API keys) please contact @altronxs or email kyleboy1010@gmail.com — they can provide the required credentials and guidance.

 ## Repo layout